 Mark S. Lafayette joined Rosenberg & Estis, P.C. in 2021 and is a Member with the firm's Litigation Department.

-Mr. Lafayette specializes in the areas of commercial and intellectual property litigation, real estate, and entertainment.
-He has extensive knowledge of contract, business torts, real estate, hospitality, construction, employment, and securities matters.
-He also represents clients in cases involving trademarks, including counterfeit product and license related litigation, copyrights and trade secrets.
-Mr. Lafayette's client base has included Fortune 500 companies, owners and lessees of real estate, entertainers, investors, authors, music publishers, entrepreneurs, and new technology ventures.
+Lafayette specializes in the areas of commercial litigation, intellectual property litigation, real estate, and entertainment.
+He has extensive knowledge of real estate, hospitality, contracts, business torts, intellectual property, and construction matters.
+He also represents clients in cases involving specialized real estate issues, hotel management, trademarks, including counterfeit product and license related litigation, copyrights, and trade secrets.
+Lafayette's client base has included Fortune 500 companies, owners and lessees of real estate, owners and managers of hotels, entertainers, investors, authors, music publishers, entrepreneurs, and new technology ventures.

 Areas Of Practice